Dà Guò, across the great pass

 The great image says: The marsh submerges the tree: Great excess.
 The noble one stands alone without fear, retreats from the world without melancholy.

-Dà Guò: the ideogram and the story.
+Dà Guò: the ideogram and the story (NEW).
 What does it mean for your question?

 Top 6: Crossing at the wading place and drowning.
 Pitfall.
 Without fault.